system-zero/system-zero/README.md

   # note that in order to clean up previous libraries and utilities, issue:
     make REV=0 clean-shared
     make REV=0 clean-static
-  # or/and
-    make REV=1 clean-shared
-    make REV=1 clean-static
+  # likewise for other releases

-  # Development: the above should be one target.
+  # Development note: the above should be one target.
 Possible a different Makefile.

   # shared targets
   make shared && make e-shared && make la-shared && make v-shared